k5cents/dc-bmp/README.md

 * Rain Gardens

 ## Municipal Incentives
-TDC stormwater regulations require that large construction or renovation projects install BMPs to manage stormwater runoff once construction is complete.
+DC stormwater regulations require that large construction or renovation projects install BMPs to manage stormwater runoff once construction is complete.
 The District also provides financial incentives for properties that install BMPs voluntarily

 All BMPs included in this data set were assessed by the Department of Energy and Environment (DOEE) to comply with city programs:
 * District’s stormwater regulations